All News Blog Videos

 How we can help

-Notary Public of England and Wales, Nathan Woodcock, is our founder and resident notary who can assist you with both drafting your Spanish Power of Attorney, and notarising it.
+Notary Public of England and Wales, Nathan Woodcock, is our founder and resident notary who can assist you with notarising your document.
+Whilst he cannot help you with getting your Spanish Power of Attorney drafted, he can input his details and even act as witness to your signing of the document.

 You can book an appointment with Nathan at one of our offices in London, Manchester, or Sheffield.
 Alternatively, you also have the option of using our convenient mobile notary service.
 This allows you to arrange your appointment at a reasonable time, and at a suitable place of your choosing.

-Once your Spanish Power of Attorney has been drafted and notarised, it will need to be given an apostille by the FCDO.
-We can manage this process for you; we offer a standard apostille service that takes 10 to 15 days, and a fast-track service that takes 5 to 7 days.
+Once your Spanish Power of Attorney has been notarised, it will need to be given an apostille by the FCDO.
+We can manage this process for you; we offer a standard apostille service that takes 25 to 30 days, and a fast-track service that takes 5 to 7 days.

 Get in touch with us today to discuss your notary needs.